Snowy Owl Facts

 Where Do Snowy Owls Make Their Home?

-Those years that it does migrate south, it will choose open spaces such as grassy plains or vast expanses of frozen water.
+In those years when it migrates south, it will choose open spaces such as grassy plains or vast expanses of frozen water.
 It has also been sighted in railroad yards and airports.
+[4]

 Are Snowy Owls Only Found in the United States?